What is lead?

 Steenland K, Boffetta P. Lead and cancer in humans: where are we now?
 Am J Ind Med.
 2000;38:295-299.

 US Department of Health and Human Services.
 Public Health Service, National Toxicology Program.
-Report on Carcinogens, Eleventh Edition.
-2005.
-Accessed at http://ntp.niehs.nih.gov/ntp/roc/eleventh/profiles/s101lead.pdf on May 4, 2010.
+Report on Carcinogens, 12th Edition.
+2011.
+Lead and Lead Compounds.
+Accessed at http://ntp.niehs.nih.gov/ntp/roc/twelfth/profiles/lead.pdf on April 15, 2014.

 Van Wijngaarden E, Dosemeci M. Brain cancer mortality and potential occupational exposure to lead: findings from the National Longitudinal Mortality Study, 1979–1989.
 Int J Cancer.
 2006;119:1136-1144.